CLIMAAX/FLOODS/01_Coastal_flooding/Risk_workflow_description_FLOOD_COASTAL.md

 ### Output of the workflow

 The outputs of this workflow are:
+ - Plots of water level timeseries and estimates for extreme water levels at the coast of the region of interest.
  - Flood depth and extent maps for the area of interest.
  - Flood damage maps, expressed in economic value, per scenario and return period.

+#### Contributors
+Applied research institute Deltares (The Netherlands).

+Authors of the workflow:
+Natalia Aleksandrova